 - Sterile seed-starting soil

-Sanitize your cleanest and sharpest shears by dabbing a cotton ball into rubbing alcohol and wiping down the blade and the handle surface.
-Taking this precaution will help prevent fungal disease in your new plant.
+Sanitize your sharpest pruners by dabbing a cotton ball into rubbing alcohol and wiping down the blades and handles.
+Taking this precaution will help to prevent fungal diseases in your new plant.

-Make a cut about two inches below a leaf node on a green, healthy branch that has not yet formed a bud.
-In all, the stem should be about three to five inches long.
+Make a cut about 2 inches below a leaf node on a green, healthy branch that has not yet formed a bud.
+In all, the stem should be about 3 to 5 inches long.

-Remove the leaves with your pruners being careful not to damage the stem in the process.
-Cut the leaves at their stem leaving some room between the main stem and the cut.
+Remove all but the two highest leaves with your pruners, being careful not to damage the stem in the process.
+Cut the leaves at their stem, leaving some room between the main stem and the cut.
 This allows the integrity of the main stem to remain undamaged.
-Completely remove all but the highest two leaves.

 Cut the remaining two leaves in half.

 Choose a pot that meets your space needs and the number of hydrangea cuttings you are starting.
-An eight- to 10-inch terracotta pot will hold your cutting for a month or longer—or perhaps all season.
+An 8- to 10-inch terra cotta pot should hold several cuttings for at least a month.